PROPER BACK PACK WEAR

 Survey Bears Out Backpack/Pain Link

 “Overloaded backpacks are contributing to increased visits to doctors’ offices,” Alexander says.
-“The extra stress placed on the spine and shoulders from the heavy loads is causing some unnecessary medical problems in children.”
+“The extra stress placed on the spine and shoulders from the heavy loads are causing some unnecessary medical problems in children.”

 Long-Term Outlook Unclear